 Now that you have decided to get divorced, it is time for you to think about how things will change.
 One of the most important characteristics of a divorce is property division.
-The court will divide everything you acquired during your marriage between you and your spouse, including assets you will be surprised about.
+The court will divide everything you acquired during your marriage between you and your spouse, including assets you may be surprised about.

 Separate vs. community property

 Texas is a community property state, which means that the property and assets acquired during the marriage legally belong to both spouses, no matter who paid for them.
 When you file for divorce, the court will split the marital estate evenly between you and your ex.
 However, that does not mean that you’ll have to divide everything you own.
 Some things you’ll be able to keep.
-The court will consider as separate property everything you:
+The court will consider as separate property.

 - Acquired before the marriage